ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 dirt always to be found in salt and sugar.
 If this receipt is properly tried, it will
 never be abandoned.
 There is none that
-surpasses it, if so good.-GermANTOUN TO
+surpasses it, if so good.-GermANTOUN TOl
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_deike_ver01:data:sn84026403:0028077604A:1867111601:0531/pct:79.599719,60.512259,12.306882,14.093960/!600,600/0/default.jpg"/>
 </td>